anandchafle/bookstores/README.md

-# 📚 BookStore Automation Project
+# 📚 Book Store API Automation Project

 This is a Java-based automation framework for testing a Book Store application's REST APIs.
 It uses **TestNG** for testing, **Maven** for dependency management, and **ExtentReports** for reporting.